Apple took their AirPods game to the next level when they launched their AirPods Pro.

 Do you need to wear them while working out?
 No problem.
-The pros are also sweat and water resistant.
-Apple also threw in “vents” in the new mix, so that when noise canceling is on, you won’t get the feeling that your head is under pressure (the feeling you get when your head is submerged in water.)
-The vents also help to reduce wind noise significantly when you’re on a voice call.
+The Pros are sweat and water resistant.
+Apple threw in “vents” in the new mix, so that when noise cancelling is on, you won’t get the feeling that your head is under pressure (the feeling you get when your head is submerged in water.)
+The vents help to reduce wind noise significantly when you’re on a voice call.

 Apple puts a new spin on noise cancellation